Migracode-Barcelona/old-syllabus-contents/others/lesson0.md

 ### Linux

 Linux is a family of Unix-like operating systems that use the Linux kernel.
-The name comes from the original programmer, a student named Linus Torvals, who in 1991, completing the GNU tools developed by the GNU project of the Free Software Foundation, created the first version of this operating system.
+The name comes from the original programmer, a student named Linus Torvals, who in 1991, working with the GNU project of the Free Software Foundation, created the first version of this operating system.

 Linux development is one of the clearest examples of free, open source software development by a diverse community of programmers all over the world.
 Anyone can use the operating system, study it and modify it.
 The open source nature of Linux is protected by the GPL (GNU General Public License).

 ### Ubuntu

 Ubuntu is a Linux distribution.
-It is aimed at desktop users and its strengths are its ease of use and installation.
-Although the desktop is somewhat different from Windows or Mac OS, a user who is accustomed to any of the other operating systems will not have many problems becoming familiar with Ubuntu.
+It is an open-source operating system aimed at desktop users, and its strengths are that it is easy to use and install.
+Although the desktop is somewhat different from Windows or Mac OS, a user who is accustomed to any of these operating systems will not have many problems becoming familiar with Ubuntu.
 Ubuntu is based on a maintained distribution by a community called Debian.
 Debian's main goal is to create a robust operating system that includes the largest possible proportion of free programs.

-If you are the ones that are using [Ubuntu](https://ubuntu.com/), an open-source operating system, you will see this sreen:
+If you are using [Ubuntu](https://ubuntu.com/), you will see this sreen:

 <div style="text-align: center;">
   <img